dapr/dapr/samples/distributed-calculator/README.md

 Each application has been dockerized and pushed into [dockerhub](https://hub.docker.com/u/actionsdemoes), where we will pull them from.

+## Prerequisites

+In order to run this sample, you'll need to have an actions-enabled Kubernetes cluster.
+Follow [these instructions](https://github.com/actionscore/actions/#install-on-kubernetes) to set this up.

 ## Running the Sample

-In order to run this sample, we need to deploy all of its resources.

 1. Navigate to the deploy directory in this sample directory: `cd deploy`
 2. Follow [these instructions](https://github.com/actionscore/actions/tree/master/samples/kubernetes_zero_to_hero#step-2---set-up-a-state-store) to create and configure a Redis store